pratik3336/ThemeSwitch/README.md

 The Accessibility Toolbar module creates a block with buttons to resize text and change color contrast.
 You can select to display text resize, color contrast or both.
-All theme font sizes must then use rem or em units.

 The module is tested with Bartik, Garland, Zen Starterkit, Stark, Oliveiro themes